PhilipYip1988/Fedora/live_usb.md

 <img src="./images/live_usb/img_005.png" alt="img_005" width="800"/>

 If the installer is selected, notice that it takes focus and the Dock disappears.
 Press `⊞` to view the GNOME Dock.
 This will take the application out of focus.
 All applications will be re-tiled so the open application of interest can be selected.
-The dock has the all applications button which is similar to the Windows start screen.
+The dock has the all applications button `𓃑`.

 Select the installer and select install Fedora: